 Henry Clarence Rossman was born May 25, 1879 in Chicago, Cook County, Illinois.
 He married Hazel Marie Sherwood on August 28, 1912 in Chicago.
 They had three children, only one of whom lived to adulthood.

 Henry Clay Rossman was born about 1914.
 Everyone called him "Hank".
-He married a woman with the first name of Dorthey.
+He married twice, first to Elizabeth, later to Dorthey.
 Hank served in the U. S. Army in World War II, reaching the rank of Major.
 Hank died in Phoenix on January 17, 1996.
 He is buried in the National Memorial Cemetery of Arizona in Phoenix.

 Henry Clay Rossman.